telerik/reporting-docs/getting-started/web-designer/set-up-and-create-basic-report.md

 	1. Finally, style the column graph:

 		* Find and remove the `Legend` by unchecking its `Style` > `Visible` checkbox.
-		* Enter the `Titles` section, select the graph title and uncheck the `Visible` checkbox in the `Style` section from the opened `Edit item` dialog.
+		* Enter the `Titles` section, select the graph title, and uncheck the `Visible` checkbox in the `Style` section from the opened `Edit item` dialog.

 		![Styling the Column Chart in the web report designer.](images/style-column-chart-web-designer.png)

-1. Preview the pixel-perfect report document by clicking on the designers `Preview` button at the top right corner.
+1. Preview the pixel-perfect report document by clicking on the designer `Preview` button at the top right corner.

 ## See Also